telerik/fiddler-everywhere-docs/inspect-traffic/overview-insights.md

 ## Timings

 The **Timings** widget visually represents the timeline and the durations needed to execute the selected sessions.
 The widget dynamically changes based on whether the selection includes a single or multiple sessions.
 Hovering over a specific timing reveals additional details related to the targeted field.
+All sections are collapsible and can be explicitly hidden or shown through the **Settings** button at the top-right corner.

 ### Timings (Single Session)